-Ultimately, music can help a range of situations where the dog can suddenly feel nervousness such as when traveling on a car.
+Ultimately, music can help a range of situations where the dog can suddenly feel nervousness such as when traveling in a car.
 If your dog is feeling nervous while on the road, play your pet’s favorite music as much as you could when you’re at home as well.
 This would prevent any association of the music with you leaving, which would add another stressful trigger to their distress.

 While all dogs need exercise, some breeds need it more than others.
 However, a busy lifestyle can affect your dog as you don’t have as much time to take your dog for regular walks.
-If your dog is accustomed to these walks, he or she will feel worried from the change in the routine.
+If your dog is accustomed to these walks, he or she will feel worried about the change in the routine.
 The loneliness and feeling of being cooped up can also contribute to stress.

 Sometimes, the best home remedy for their nervousness is to get them out of the house and let them exercise!

 Running and other activities can burn off all that extra doggy energy.
-Exercise helps release pent up energy and tension that can exacerbate their stress levels.
+Exercise helps release pent-up energy and tension that can exacerbate their stress levels.

 Exercise also stimulates the production of chemicals like endorphins and serotonin, which is the same as humans get when we get physically active.